francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 The uniqueness system introduces two annotations, as shown in @kt-annotations.
 The `Unique` annotation can be applied to class properties, as well as function receivers, parameters, and return values.
 In contrast, the `Borrowed` annotation can only be used on function receivers and parameters.
 These are the only annotations the user needs to write, annotations for local variables are inferred.

-Generally, a reference annotated with `Unique` is either `null` or the sole reference to an object.
-Conversely, if a reference is not unique, there are no guarantees about how many references exist to the object.
+Generally, a reference annotated with `Unique` is either `null` or the sole accessible reference to an object.
+Conversely, if a reference is not unique, there are no guarantees about how many accessible references exist to the object.
 Such references are referred to as shared.

 The `Borrowed` annotation is similar to the one described by Boyland @boyland2001alias and also to the `Owned` annotation discussed by Zimmerman et al. @zimmerman2023latte.
 In this system, every function must ensure that no additional aliases are created for parameters annotated with `Borrowed`.
 Moreover, a distinguishing feature of this system is that borrowed parameters can either be unique or shared.